sumukh9881-lang/supply-chain-network-optimization/README.md

-# supply-chain-network-optimization
-Linear programming model to optimize warehouse locations and distribution routing for an automotive component manufacturer.
 # Supply Chain Network Optimization — Automotive Component Manufacturer

 A linear programming model that determines the optimal warehouse network and shipment routing strategy for a hypothetical automotive component manufacturer, built using Python and PuLP.